glifio/safe/README.md

-# Glif Wallet
+# Glif Safe

 <!-- Glif art/branding -->

-The Glif Wallet is a Filecoin web wallet built with Next.js that allows you to:
+The Glif Safe is a Filecoin multisig built with Next.js that allows you to:

-- **send and receive** Filecoin with your Ledger device
-- **create** test accounts to send small amounts of FIL
-- **import** accounts with seed phrases and private keys (SECURITY NOTICE: this is unsecure and is for testing and sending small amounts.
-If you need to recover an account, do it offline.)

-The Glif Vault is a (currently limited functionality) Filecoin web multisig wallet that allows users to:

 - **view** available and vesting balances
 - **withdraw** available balances from a multisig to another Filecoin address
 - **change owners** of a multisig wallet
 - **remove a PL signer** of a multisig wallet

-The Vault currently only supports multisigs that are 1:1 (1 signer, 1 required signature threshold).
-It can only be used with a Ledger device.

-### Support and audits

-This project was funded by a Filecoin Ecosystem Grant from Protocol Labs.
-The wallet functionality has been audited by a 3rd party security auditor. **The multisig (Vault) functionality has not been audited yet.**

 ### Install